 Cyclones: Cyclone season is from November to May when heavy rain can lead to flooding, landslides and disruptions to services.
 Tropical storms and cyclones may also occur in other months.
 The direction and strength of tropical cyclones can change with little warning.
 The Solomon Islands Meteorological Service provides up-to-date information about weather conditions in Solomon Islands, including cyclone watches and warnings.
 Information on severe weather is available from the World Meteorological Organisation Severe Weather Information Centre, the Humanitarian Early Warning Service or the Global Disaster Alert Coordination System.
 Our Severe weather page lists additional regional meteorological organisations.

 Preparing for a cyclone: In the event of an approaching cyclone, you should identify your local shelter.
 Australians in affected areas should follow the instructions of local authorities and monitor the media for the latest developments.
 Departure may not be possible as flights in and out of affected areas could be delayed or suspended and available flights may fill quickly.
 The cyclone could also affect access to sea ports in the region.
 In some areas, adequate shelter from a severe cyclone may not be available for all those choosing to stay.
-You should familiarise yourself with your hotel or cruise ship evacuation plans.
-You should carry your travel documents at all times (i.e. passport, photo identification) or secure them in a safe, waterproof location.
+You should familiarise yourself with your hotel or cruise ship evacuation plans and carry your travel documents at all times (i.e. passport, photo identification) or secure them in a safe, waterproof location.
 The Australian Bureau of Meteorology publishes guides and checklists for general cyclone safety and preparedness.

 Earthquakes: Solomon Islands is subject to earthquakes, volcanic activity and tidal waves.
 In February 2013, an 8.0 magnitude quake followed by dozens of aftershocks struck just off Santa Cruz, Temotu Province, which set off a powerful tsunami resulting in casualties and widespread damage and flooding in coastal regions of Western and Choiseul Provinces.
 The island of Savo, 35 kilometres north west of Honiara, is a cyclically active volcano.
 US Geological Service provides real-time information on earthquakes.